mar10/wunderbaum/docs/tutorial/tutorial_keyboard.md

     </td>
     <td>Select first / last row.</td>
   </tr>

 </tbody>
 </table>

 ### Navigation in **Cell-Nav Mode**

-*Cell-nav mode* is only available, when multiple columns are defined.
+*Cell-Nav mode* is only available, when multiple columns are defined.
-In this mode we navigate the grid cells in read-only mode mostly.
+In this mode we navigate the single grid cells in read-only mode mostly. <br>
-Only in some special cases a cell content is edited directly.
-For example
-<kbd>Space</kbd> toggles an embedded checkbox.
+However, if the cell contains an embedded <code>&lt;input&gt;</code> element, we can focus that control and edit its content.

 <table>
 <thead>